 Dufay would have travelled from Cambrai to attend the Council of Constance (1414-1418) as a singer.
 Since religious figures travelled with their musicians, Councils were a place of dissemination of musical styles among courts.

 There Dufay encountered two members of the Malatesta family: Carlo I di Galeotto Malatesta of Rimini (1368-1429) the representative of Pope Gregory XII; and Pandolfo di Malatesta (1390-1441) of Pesaro, bishop of Brescia (1416) and Coutances (1418).
-This last one seem to have become Dufay’s patron.
+Moreover this last one seem to have become Dufay’s patron.

 Both Malatesta families of Rimini and Pesaro were close when Dufay first arrived at their courts in 1420.